lskatz/SneakerNet/README.md

 ## Workflow

+_NOTE_: to ensure all dependencies are met, please follow the dependencies section under the [installation document](docs/INSTALL.md).

 ### Creating a SneakerNet project directory

 SneakerNet requires a project directory that is in a certain format already.